kzxuan/pytorch-dnnnlp/readme.md

 ## PyTorch - Deep Neural Network - Natural Language Processing

-Version 1.0 by KzXuan
+Version 1.1 by KzXuan

-**Contains CNN, RNN and Transformer layers and models implemented by pytorch for classification tasks in NLP.**
+**Contains CNN, RNN and Transformer layers and models implemented by pytorch for classification and sequence labeling tasks in NLP.**

 * Newly designed modules.
 * Reduce usage complexity.
 * Use `mask` as the sequence length identifier.
 * Multi-GPU parallel for grid search.

-Coming soon: new sequence labeling support.

 <br>